-Plan Year: July 1 through June 30 Definition of Active Employee: First day of biweekly payroll period following employment for new Department employees.
+July 1 through June 30

+First day of biweekly payroll period following employment for new Department employees.
 Immediately following transfer from other City departments.

+5.00%

+None

+Currently suspended

-Net Investment Return: 5.00% Member Contribution Rate: None Department Contribution Rate: Currently suspended Funding Method: Annual contributions equal the expected incurred claims for the coming year subject to modification by the Department's funding policy.
-Funding Policy: Recommend a contribution rate to have 20% of the reserve for allowances granted in the contribution account and general reserve.
-Incurred Claims: Provided by Retirement Office.
-Age Requirement: Upon the death of an active member at any age Service Requirement: Six months of continuous service.
-Other Requirements: The plan provides a monthly benefit for each surviving child that is: • the naturally or legally adopted child of the member • is under 18 and unmarried, or
+Annual contributions equal the expected incurred claims for the coming year subject to modification by the Board's funding policy.

+Recommend a contribution rate to have 20% of the reserve for allowances granted in the contribution account and general reserve.

+Provided by Retirement Office.

+Upon the death of an active member at any age

+Six months of continuous service.

+The plan provides a monthly benefit for each surviving child that is:

+• the naturally or legally adopted child of the member

+• is under 18 and unmarried, or